• Skip to primary navigation

 This post may contain Amazon and other affiliate links.
 Using these links, I earn a small commission at no additional cost to you.

 Journals and notebooks can be made into so many different styles and uses.
-My most commonly used notebooks are a to-do list notebook, bullet journal, spiritual journal (more doodles and phrases that stand out to me) and travel journals.
-A great journal idea I see often is a travel notebook where you can attach ticket stubs, pictures and notes as a keepsake.
+My most commonly used notebooks are a to-do list notebook, bullet journal, spiritual journal (more doodles and phrases that stand out to me), and travel journals.
+A great journal idea I see often is a travel notebook where you can attach ticket stubs, pictures, and notes as a keepsake.

 What makes journals and notebooks even more special is when they feel nice.
 The feel of the paper, the right pen and ink style, or a leather journal cover – what qualities do you treasure in a notebook?
 For me, it is a pretty journal cover and a pen that makes me like my writing.